 - Take extra care to ensure gear is pest-free if you have Argentine ants or plague skink (formally rainbow skink) where you live.

 - Clean your clothing, footwear and camping gear, removing soil and seeds before and after each trip

 - Look out for cleaning stations at your departure pier, and use the brushes to scrub your shoes before boarding the ferry.

 - Pack food in sealed containers to avoid attracting rodents.

 - Your bags must be zipped closed (no open bags).
-Mice, ants and rainbow skinks can crawl in through the smallest hole.
+Mice, ants, plague skinks (formally rainbow skink) can crawl in through the smallest hole.
 Be vigilant.